fxfactorial/podge/README.md

 written, to useful StackOverflow answers, to IRC chats, general googling and Computer Science courses.

-I focus on functions, not new data structures or improvements of the StdLib provided data structures or functions.
+I focus on functionality, not new data structures or improvements of the StdLib provided data structures, functions.

 Perhaps there will be something of use in here as well for you.
-(I hope that some things here will help newcomers to the language as well)
+I hope that some things here will help newcomers to the language as well or at least help with quick Python like prototyping.